mozilla/MakeAPI/README.md

 By default the server will run at http://localhost:5000.
 You can change this by adding PORT=<port> to your .env file.

+#### New Relic

+To enable New Relic, set the `NEW_RELIC_ENABLED` environment variable and add a config file, or set the relevant environment variables.

+For more information on configuring New Relic, see: https://github.com/newrelic/node-newrelic/#configuring-the-agent

 #### Deploying to Heroku

 If you don't have **Heroku Toolbelt** get it here https://toolbelt.heroku.com/.